bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="4.0in" height="2.2551290463692037in"} -->

-In a lot of paradigms, you\'re never going to see a breakpoint of 320 pixels or even 360 pixels.
-You\'re not going to see that because they\'re already designing as if the default style sheet covers the smallest possible screen.
-The good thing about this or the great thing about this means that your page is going to work successfully and show all of your content even on much bigger screens, because you don\'t have any breakpoints that you may or may not miss.
-So that\'s a really great thing about designing mobile first.
-That also means though, that if you\'re going to be using code that isn\'t yours, maybe you have someone else\'s style sheet.
+In a lot of paradigms, you&apos;re never going to see a breakpoint of 320 pixels or even 360 pixels.
+You&apos;re not going to see that because they&apos;re already designing as if the default style sheet covers the smallest possible screen.
+The good thing about this or the great thing about this means that your page is going to work successfully and show all of your content even on much bigger screens, because you don&apos;t have any breakpoints that you may or may not miss.
+So that&apos;s a really great thing about designing mobile first.
+That also means though, that if you&apos;re going to be using code that isn&apos;t yours, maybe you have someone else&apos;s style sheet.

 If you see them using max-width instead of min-width in their rules, that means they did not design for mobile first and you might need to move things around.
 But as I mentioned at the beginning of this lecture, today, I really just wanted to talk about these key words.
 ***Breakpoints, triggering, mobile first***.
-You won\'t really get a good feel for them until you\'ve had the time to write some code yourself.
-So don\'t worry if you're not familiar with them at first.
-But make sure you're constantly thinking back, hey, what does a breakpoint mean again, is this an example of triggering, and I really hope you\'ll really understand mobile first by the time that we\'re done with this course.
+You won&apos;t really get a good feel for them until you&apos;ve had the time to write some code yourself.
+So don&apos;t worry if you're not familiar with them at first.
+But make sure you're constantly thinking back, hey, what does a breakpoint mean again, is this an example of triggering, and I really hope you&apos;ll really understand mobile first by the time that we&apos;re done with this course.

 ## Week2-12.
 Media Queries Part Two

 <https://codepen.io/ColleenEMc/pen/zrjKqP/>

-Today\'s lecture is about media queries.
-And yes, I\'ve already given you a lecture on media queries but I really want to give you another one.
-Because media queries are something that it\'s much easier watching me do it than doing it yourself.
-So today, three simple steps that I want you to try at your best to follow and then, we\'ll look at an example.
+Today&apos;s lecture is about media queries.
+And yes, I&apos;ve already given you a lecture on media queries but I really want to give you another one.
+Because media queries are something that it&apos;s much easier watching me do it than doing it yourself.
+So today, three simple steps that I want you to try at your best to follow and then, we&apos;ll look at an example.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->